aws-samples/non-profit-blockchain/ngo-lambda/README.md

 Part 6 will show you how to publish a Lambda function that invokes chaincode on a Hyperledger Fabric blockchain network running on Amazon Managed Blockchain.
 You will use the NodeJS Hyperledger Fabric SDK within the Lambda function to interface with the blockchain.

 ## Pre-requisites
  There are multiple parts to the workshop.
-Before starting on Part 6, you should have completed (Part 1)[../ngo-fabric/README.md], (Part 2)[../ngo-chaincode/README.md], and (Step 1 and Step 3 of Part 3)[../ngo-rest-api/README.md#step-3---generate-a-connection-profile].
+Before starting on Part 6, you should have completed [Part 1](../ngo-fabric/README.md), [Part 2](../ngo-chaincode/README.md), and Step 1 and Step 3 of [Part 3](../ngo-rest-api/README.md#step-3---generate-a-connection-profile).

- In the AWS account where you create the [Part 1](../ngo-fabric/README.md) Fabric network, use Cloud9 to SSH into the Fabric client node.
+ In the AWS account where you [created the Fabric network](../ngo-fabric/README.md), use Cloud9 to SSH into the Fabric client node.
 The key (i.e. the .PEM file) should be in your home directory.
-The DNS of the Fabric client node EC2 instance can be found in the output of the CloudFormation stack you created in [Part 1](../ngo-fabric/README.md)
+The DNS of the Fabric client node EC2 instance can be found in the output of the CloudFormation stack you created in [Part 1](../ngo-fabric/README.md).

 ```
 ssh ec2-user@<dns of EC2 instance> -i ~/<Fabric network name>-keypair.pem
 ```

-You should have already cloned this repo in [Part 1](../ngo-fabric/README.md)
+You should have already cloned this repo in [Part 1](../ngo-fabric/README.md).

 ```
 cd ~